ThreeMammals/Ocelot/docs/features/routing.rst

         ]
     }

-In order to set up a ReRoute you need to add one to the json array called ReRoutes like the following.
+To configure a ReRoute you need to add one to the ReRoutes json array.

 .. code-block:: json